jaunt/EJS-Site-Builder-Docs/airfry/data/md/guide/shortcodes.md

 ></iframe>
 ```

-Then in a md file where you want to embed a youtube video, you would simply include it like so:
+Then in an ejs file where you want to embed a youtube video, you would simply include it like so:

 **post.ejs**